sparkfun/SparkFun_DataLogger/docs/system-operation.md

-# System Operation
+# Operation Overview

 The main interface for the DataLogger IoT is a menuing system accessed via a serial terminal.
 You can use any interactive serial terminal emulator to quickly and easily change and store the DataLoggerIoT settings via its USB-C interface.

-Before proceeding - ensure you are using an approriate [Serial Terminal application](ref-serial-terms.md) to communicate with the DataLoggerIoT.
+Before proceeding - ensure you are using an appropriate [Serial Terminal application](ref-serial-terms.md) to communicate with the DataLoggerIoT.

 ## General Operation